alancieri/jresponse-node/README.md

 # JResponse for Node

 Middleware for Node/Express.
-Use this middleware in order to get a standard output for the API Request.
+Use this middleware in order to get a standard output for the API Request.<br />

-You can also use **JResponse** as a common javascript object to even your responses and send it to router response.
+You can also use **JResponse** as a common javascript object to even your responses and send it to router response.<br />
 When working with a large data set it obviously makes sense to offer pagination options to the endpoint.
 To avoid writing your own pagination output into every endpoint, JResponse provides you with the **JPagination** (see Pagination paragraph)

 ### Install